Meretoto / Ship Cove

-The first explorers
+The site is a Category 1 listed historic place and is managed by the Department of Conservation.

+Early history

-It is believed that the first person to visit Tōtaranui was the great Polynesian explorer, Kupe, and the area abounds in Kupe place names.
-The entrance to the sound was a jumping off point between Te Ika-a-Māui / the North Island and Te Waipounamu / the South Island, and the cove was valued by Māori as a place of shelter before crossing the strait and as a place to rest up after the trip.
+Māori oral tradition holds the belief that the first person to visit Tōtaranui was the legendary Polynesian explorer, Kupe.
+The entrance to the sound was a jumping-off point between the North Island and the South Island.
+The cove was valued by Māori as a place of shelter before crossing the Cook Strait and as a place to rest up after the trip.

 In the late 1770s, people did not live permanently at the cove.
 They came to fish and gather seasonal foods in the summer.

 James Cook's visits

 On 15 January 1770, Cook anchored HMS Endeavour in the cove, and used it as a base to replenish supplies of food, water and wood after his long Pacific voyage.
 While his ship was overhauled at anchor, Cook made a headquarters on the shore, ordering the planting of vegetable gardens and construction of an enclosure for pigs.
 Cook would return to the cove a further five times over the course of his first, second and third voyages to the Pacific Ocean, In other parts of New Zealand the contact was brief, but here it was sustained.